Using an MES to Deliver Real-Time Data for Decision-Making

 An MES can be used as a standalone solution or integrated with any ERP system.

-IMCO Software, has brought one of the leading European MES solutions to the U.S. by introducing IMCO CIMAG – MES Production.
-IMCO Software has expanded the functionality of IMCO CIMAG – MES Production by adding an Energy Management System.
-The resulting software has been rebranded as IMCO CIMAG – MES.
+IMCO Software, has brought one of the leading European MES solutions to the U.S. by introducing CIMAG MES Production.
+IMCO Software has expanded the functionality of CIMAG MES Production by adding an Energy Management System and a Computer Learning Module.

 Data capture typically begins at the receiving stage, where Zebra barcode labels or RFID tags are printed and applied to all materials, components and products being received.